narcode/MIDI_recorder/README.md

 ### display_settings

+Adjust the speed the display updates.
 Enter the symbols for note_on and note_off that you want to use for displaying your recording on the screen.
 This section is optional.
 Defaults are 'x' en ' ' (space).